Taufiqu/Taufiqu/README.md

 <td valign="top" width="50%">

 ### 🎮 **When I'm Not Coding**
-- 🎵 Listening to music while coding
+- 🎵 Listening to music while gaming
-- 🎮 Gaming (Mobile Legends, Valorant)
+- 🎮 Gaming (Mobile Legends, League of Legends)
 - 📚 Reading tech blogs and documentation
-- ⚽ Playing football with friends
 - 🍕 Trying new food recipes

 </td>